CodeGoat-dev/SecureMe/readme.md

 With features like motion detection, network connectivity, and a web interface, SecureMe ensures you can monitor and manage your system effortlessly.
 Whether you’re protecting a room, a bag, or any valuable item, SecureMe is your portable guardian.

-With it's open source nature, SecureMe can be adapted to your specific needs.
+With its open source nature, SecureMe can be adapted to your specific needs.
 Whether you want to adjust pin assignment or support a new sensor, the power is in your hands.

 ---